 - An inter-RAT UTRA measurement object configured by E-UTRA PCell [15] is a candidate to be measured in all measurement gaps.

 - An inter-frequency E-UTRA measurement object configured by E-UTRA PCell [15] is a candidate to be measured in all measurement gaps.

+- An inter-frequency L1-RSRP measurement layer configured by NR PSCell is a candidate to be measured in a gap if the window confining SSB resource is fully covered by the MGL excluding RF switching time.

 - For UEs which support and are configured with per FR gaps, the counting is done on a per FR basis, and for UEs which are configured with per UE gaps the counting is done on a per UE basis.